Register to Vote

 What and when is the Annual Canvass?

-The annual canvass is when we write to everyone who is on the electoral register, asking people to confirm or amend their details.
+The annual canvass is when we write to every household, asking people to confirm or amend their details.
 We also send forms to empty properties, in case someone has moved in since we last canvassed.
 The annual canvass takes place from July each year.
 Please respond to the canvass promptly (by telephone or internet if the details shown on the forms we send you are already correct) and/or complete any forms or online registration if necessary.

 The annual enquiry form will allow you to: